On the Symmetries of Deep Learning Models and their Internal Representations: Related work

-Approaches to deep learning interpretability often assume that the activation basis is special \cite{erhan2009visualizing, zeiler2014visualizing, zhou2014object, yosinski2015understanding, na2019discovery}.
-Studying individual neurons rather than linear combinations of neurons significantly reduces the complexity of low-level interpretability approaches to the understanding of neural networks \cite{elhage2021mathematical}.
+Approaches to deep learning interpretability sometimes assume that the activation basis is special \cite{erhan2009visualizing, zeiler2014visualizing, zhou2014object, yosinski2015understanding, na2019discovery}.
+Studying individual neurons rather than linear combinations of neurons significantly reduces the complexity of low-level approaches to the understanding of neural networks \cite{elhage2021mathematical}.
 In tension with this, many different projections of hidden layer activations appear to be semantically coherent \cite{szegedy2013intriguing}.
-However, Bau et al. found evidence that the representations closer to the coordinate basis align more with human concepts than random unitary transformations.
+However, \cite{Bau2017NetworkDQ} found evidence that the hidden feature vectors closer to the coordinate basis align more with human concepts than vectors sampled uniformly from the unit sphere.